one-among-us/data/people/Kotori/page.en.md

 Sakura Moeka wrote:

-> In the Zhihu question of thoughts about me, Kotori replied that I was lovely, and she wanted to see the day I get married.
+> In the Zhihu question of thoughts about me, Kotori replied that I was lovely, and she wanted to see my wedding day.
 >
 > But she would never see that.